 It’s that time of year to get out in the woods for some turkey hunting.
-While most turkey hunters don’t really ever score their bird, there is a method if you’re interested.
-I found this post by Cole Daniels over at FormostHunting.com and I thought that it was good enough to repost here… so if you’re interested in knowing how to score a turkey, get yourself a measuring tape and read on.
+While most turkey hunters don’t really ever score their bird, here’s how to score a turkey if you’re interested.

-There are three variables to score a turkey.
+There are three measurements that you use to score a turkey.
 Weight, beard length, and spur length.

-- Beard Length: Beard measurements are taken to the 16th of an inch.
-To score a turkey measure from the turkey’s skin to the tip of the longest whisker then multiply that number by two.
-For example, if the turkey has a 9 ¾” beard, the score would be 9.75 x 2 or 19.5. for multiple bearded turkeys, add the lengths of each beard and multiply the total by two to get the beard score.
+- Beard measurements are taken to the nearest 16th of an inch.
+To score a turkey, measure from the skin to the tip of the longest whisker then multiply that number by two.
+For example, if the turkey has a 10” beard, the score would be 10 x 2 = 20.
+If your turkey has more than one beard, add the lengths of each beard and multiply the total by two to get the beard measurment.

-- Spur Length: Measure the spurs from the base to the tip on both legs.
-To get the spur score, multiply the total by ten.
-For example, if one spur is an inch and the other is 1 ¼”, the spur score is 2.25 x 10 or 22.5.
+- Measure the spurs from the base to the tip on both legs.
+Once you get those two measurements, multiply the total by ten.
+For example, if one spur is 1″ and the other is 1 ¼”, the spur score is 2.25 x 10 = 22.5″.